BENEFITS OF BABYWEARING

 Less crying, more observant & alert, smarter baby

-Babies who are worn by their parents cry less.
-The more you wear your baby, the happier your baby will be, the less he will cry, and the more time he'll spend in a quiet, alert, observant state (& that's actually when babies learn the most).
+Babies whose parents wear cry less.
+The more you wear your baby, the happier your baby will be, the less he will cry, and the more time he'll spend in a quiet, alert, observant state (& that's when babies learn the most).

 Increased verbal skills, enhanced learning